 Fidelity® Rewards Visa Signature® Card

-Similar to the Citi® Double Cash Card – 18 month BT offer, the Fidelity® Rewards Visa Signature® Card has no annual fee and offers unlimited 2% cash back on everyday purchases.
+Similar to the Citi® Double Cash Card – 18 month BT offer, the Fidelity® Rewards Visa Signature® Card has a $0 annual fee and offers an unlimited 2% cash back on everyday purchases.
 The main difference is that you don’t have to wait to earn the full 2%.
 There is a catch though — you will only earn the full 2% cash back when you deposit rewards into an eligible Fidelity account.
 But, don’t worry since there are no-fee accounts available to open.
 If that’s not too much of a hassle, this card can save you money during various spring break adventures.

 Hosting friends and family